 In line with the Church of England’s guidance we are now:

-Following guidance from the Government and the National Church, we are immediately suspending all public worship.
-So there will be no Sunday services, weekday services, meetings or groups until further notice.
-This is primarily to safeguard our congregation and community.
-The parish office is closed to visitors to safeguard our administrator.
+Following guidance from the Government and the National Church, we are developing new services for both “in-person” and “virtual” Church, so that everyone can participate.
+This will be very different to what existed before the pandemic, and is primarily to safeguard our congregation and community.
+The parish office is closed to visitors.
 There will also be no pastoral visiting.

-However, this does not mean that we have shutdown.
+However, this does not mean that we have closed up shop.
 We will be returning to older technologies such as the telephone, and older church practices such as “worship at home” and encouraging daily prayer either on your own or with your close family.
-We will be saying Evening Prayer at home every night of the week at eight o’clock and you can follow the service at home using the service sheet on our ‘Prayer’ pages.

 Being a disciple of Jesus is not just about what happens in Church, (that is the place where we celebrate our discipleship).
 It is about living out the Gospel in our daily life (in our homes, workplaces, friendship groups, and the community).
 So we are putting the necessary arrangements in place to make sure we keep in touch with all members of our church community and also reach out to help others.